fieldtensor/code-samples/README.md

 This shader also implements another important aspect of water called the Fresnel effect.
-The surface of water appears transparent when you look straight down into it from on high, but appears reflective like a mirror when you look at it from the side an obtuse angle.
+The surface of water appears transparent when you look straight down at it from on high, but appears reflective like a mirror when seen at an obtuse angle.

 For example, consider standing in a lake.
-If you look far away you will be able to see nearby trees reflected in the lake's surface.
-Yet if you look straight down at your feet you won't see your reflections, but rather you'll see through to the lake's muddy bottom.
-The fact that water is transpoart or reflective depending on the viewing angle is due to the way electromagnetic waves (photons) behave at the boundary between the air the water.
-This is called the Fresnel effect.
-The shader takes it into account with the following lines of simple vector math:
+If you look far away you will be able to see the clouds and nearby trees reflected in the lake's surface.
+Yet if you look straight down you'll see your feet through the surface of the water, and not your own reflection.
+The fact that water can be transparent or reflective under different conditions is due to the way electromagnetic waves (photons) behave when crossing the boundary between air the water.
+This whole thing is called the Fresnel effect.
+The shader takes it into account with the following lines of vector math:

     // The R0 refecltivity constant is determined by empircal expimrents with
     // water.
 The value given here is taken from optics references.